meisterhi/se1-bestellsystem/c4-datafactory/README.md

     }

     /**
-     * Record of a name with first and last name parts.
+     * Record of first and last name parts of a name.
      * @param first first name parts
      * @param last last name parts
      * @hidden exclude from documentation